nitinjha607/leaflink-2.0/README.md

 ## Installation

-There are two ways to install Leaflink: through the app store or from the GitHub repository.
+There are two ways to install Leaflink: through the Google Drive or from the GitHub repository.

-**App Store Installation**
+**Google Drive Installation**

 [![Download APK](https://img.shields.io/badge/Download%20APK-APK-red?style=for-the-badge&logo=android)](link_to_apk)